ujjavaljani/react-micro-frontend/README.md

 lerna bootstrap
 ```

 Run the command above at the root of your project.
-This command will make sure you have dependencies you need in order to run this project.
+This command will make sure that you have all dependencies which you need in order to run this project.

 Finally,